Mr-KayJayDee/instagram-bot/README.md

 - !prefix: Change the bot's prefix for groups or private chats.

 ## Games
-- !bingo: Find a number between 1 and 100 in 2 minutes.
+- !bingo: Find a number between 1 and 100 in 2 minutes. (some bug may appears)

 ## Images